 Thicker, lusher, healthier and more beautiful.
-If those words describe your lawn goals, success may be much closer than you think.
+If those words describe your lawn goals, success may be closer than you think.
 Transforming thin, lackluster grass into a thicker, healthier lawn isn't difficult to achieve.
-With three simple steps, you can put thin grass behind you and enjoy a lawn that pleases your eye and feels great under your feet.
-By adding three best practices, you can help keep your thicker lawn healthy and lush for years to come.
+With three easy steps—or one simple, three-in-one lawn boost—you can get a thicker lawn and put thin grass behind you.
+Then add three best practices to keep a thicker lawn, and you'll enjoy a lawn that looks and feels great for years to come.

-To get the most out of every step to a thicker lawn, take a tip from the pros and test your soil.
+To get the most out of every step to a thicker lawn, take a tip from lawn pros and test your soil.
 Soil testing is a simple process that yields big returns in thick, healthy grass growth.
-With a test, you get an accurate starting point for your lawn's unique needs, plus recommendations on how to fix underlying problems.
+A soil test gives you an accurate starting point for your lawn's unique needs, as well as recommendations to fix any underlying problems.
 If you're new to testing, contact your local extension office.
 They can help with simple kits and information to get you started.

 Testing reveals your soil's pH and other soil conditions that can inhibit thick, healthy growth.
-By following test recommendations, you can improve your soil without guesswork and unnecessary additions.
-If soil pH is too low, for example, your grass can't take up nutrients it needs, even from fertilizers you add.
-Testing lets you know if your lawn needs lime or other amendments to restore pH balance and nutrient availability so grass can grow thick and lush.
+By following test recommendations, you can improve your soil without guesswork.
+If soil pH is too low, for example, your grass can't take up nutrients it needs.
+Testing lets you know if your lawn needs lime or other soil amendments to restore pH balance and nutrient availability so grass can grow thick and lush.

-Overseeding is simply sowing grass seed into existing grass to make thin lawns thick—or keep them from ever getting thin.
-The new grass fills in between what's already there, creating a thicker, lusher feel and look.
+Overseeding is simply sowing grass seed into existing grass to make thin lawns thick—or keep them from getting thin.
+New grass fills in between what's already there, creating a thicker, lusher feel and look.
 Routine overseeding is the pro secret to a great lawn.
 Fall and spring are the best times for overseeding cool-season northern lawns, while thin warm-season southern lawns are best seeded in late spring.

-Overseeding gives you an opportunity to improve your lawn's quality as well as its thickness.
-With premium grass seed such as Pennington Smart Seed, you can enjoy a thicker lawn along with superior performance from grass varieties developed through industry-leading research.
-Always choose a grass that's appropriate for your region and climate and the conditions of your lawn.
+Overseeding provides an opportunity to improve your lawn's quality and make it thicker.
+With premium grass seed such as Pennington Smart Seed, you'll add superior performance from grass varieties developed through industry-leading grass seed research.
+Always choose a grass that's appropriate for your grass growing region and climate and the conditions of your lawn.
 For example, if you're growing grass in shade, shade-tolerant grasses help deliver the thick grass you're working toward.

 Lawn grasses need food, just like other plants, but nutrients in soil often leach away with rainfall and irrigation.
 Regular fertilization throughout the growing season helps provide the nutrients your grass needs for thicker, healthier growth.